IonaBoulton/-GEOL0069-XAI-Deforestation_Detection_in_Rond-nia-Brazil-Random-Forest-Classification-and-TreeSHAP/README.md

 The Hansen loss-year raster for tile T20LKP was downloaded via **Google Earth Engine (GEE)** and exported as `Hansen_LossYear_T20LKP.tif`, co-registered to the Sentinel-2 tile extent.
-Pixels with loss-year values 19–22 (corresponding to 2019–2022) are assigned **Class 1 (deforested)**; pixels with loss-year = 0 (no detected loss) are assigned **Class 0 (stable forest)**.
+Pixels with loss-year values 19 to 22 (corresponding to 2019 to 2022) are assigned **Class 1 (deforested)**; pixels with loss-year = 0 (no detected loss) are assigned **Class 0 (stable forest)**.

 **The resolution mismatch challenge**

-A key limitation — and central motivation for Experiment B — is the spatial resolution difference between Hansen (30 m) and Sentinel-2 (10 m).
-When resampled to 10 m via nearest-neighbour interpolation, each Hansen pixel maps to approximately 9 Sentinel-2 pixels, creating "blocky" label boundaries that do not align with spectral edges in the imagery.
+A key limitation, and central motivation for Experiment B, is the spatial resolution difference between Hansen (30 m) and Sentinel-2 (10 m).
+When resampled to 10 m via nearest-neighbour interpolation, each Hansen pixel maps to approximately 9 Sentinel-2 pixels, creating blocky label boundaries that do not align with spectral edges in the imagery.
 This misalignment is quantified in Section 7 (Experiment A achieves only OA = 0.538) and critically discussed in Section 10.

+---

 ## 6. Methodological Framework

-### 6.1 · Feature Engineering: Spectral Indices & Temporal Deltas
+### 6.1 Feature Engineering: Spectral Indices and Temporal Deltas

-Raw spectral reflectance values alone are poor training features for deforestation detection — they vary with sun angle, atmospheric conditions, and seasonal phenology.
+Raw spectral reflectance values alone are poor training features for deforestation detection as they vary with sun angle, atmospheric conditions, and seasonal phenology.
 Instead, we derive **normalised spectral indices** that are physically meaningful, dimensionless, and largely invariant to these confounds.
 Eight features are engineered per pixel from the five extracted bands:

 #### Normalised Difference Vegetation Index (NDVI)

 $$NDVI = \frac{B8 - B4}{B8 + B4}$$

 NDVI exploits the strong contrast between near-infrared reflectance (B8), which is high in healthy vegetation due to cell structure scattering, and red reflectance (B4), which is low due to chlorophyll absorption.
-Dense tropical forest produces NDVI values of 0.6–0.9; cleared or degraded land drops to 0.1–0.4.
+Dense tropical forest produces NDVI values of 0.6 to 0.9; cleared or degraded land drops to 0.1 to 0.4.
 NDVI is computed for both 2019 and 2022 epochs, providing a baseline and post-change vegetation measure.

 #### Normalised Burn Ratio (NBR)

 $$NBR = \frac{B8 - B12}{B8 + B12}$$

 NBR contrasts NIR (B8) with shortwave infrared (B12, 2190 nm).
 Healthy forest has high NIR and low SWIR-2 reflectance, giving strongly positive NBR.
 Fire-cleared or mechanically cleared land shows sharply reduced NIR and elevated SWIR-2 (exposed soil and char), collapsing NBR toward zero or negative values.
 In Rondônia, where both fire-preceded and direct mechanical clearing occur (confirmed by the SHAP dependence plot in Section 9), NBR is a critical complementary feature to NDVI.

 #### Normalised Difference Water Index (NDWI)

 $$NDWI = \frac{B3 - B8}{B3 + B8}$$

 NDWI uses green (B3) and NIR (B8) to estimate canopy moisture content.
 Intact forest maintains high canopy water content, suppressing green reflectance relative to NIR (negative NDWI).
 Deforestation exposes dry soil and reduces canopy moisture, shifting NDWI toward positive values.
-NDWI also helps distinguish water bodies from cleared land — important in the Madeira river corridor.
+NDWI also helps distinguish water bodies from cleared land, which is important in the Madeira river corridor.

 #### Temporal Delta Features